-The chart below shows how many times respondents had completely lost heat in the last 12 months.
-The green part of the bars shows what percentage of residents did not have the problem at all.
-The yellow shows who had the problem one time.
-The orange shows those who had the problem 2-3 times.
-And the red shows those who had the problem 4 or more times in the last 12 months.
+The chart below shows how many times respondents completely lost heat in the last 12 months.
+The green part of the bar shows the percentage of residents who did not lose heat at all.
+The yellow part shows who lost heat once.
+The orange shows those who lost heat 2 or 3 times.
+And the red shows those who lost heat 4 or more times in the last 12 months.